SoSly/RiverTale/docs/ideas.md

 - How do meanders interact with tributary junctions?
 - Can meandering be computed chunk-locally?

-> **CBN Note:** Multi-pass subdivision provides natural meandering opportunity.
-Within a parent cell, the main river path follows density gradients through subcells—it doesn't have to be straight.
-Subcell density variation creates S-curves without explicit meander logic.
-The specific path rivers take within cells is left to the river feature generation system.
+> **CBN Note:** Within a region, the river path follows density gradients through cells—it doesn't have to be straight.
+Cell density variation creates S-curves without explicit meander logic.
+The specific path rivers take within regions is left to the river feature generation system.
 See `docs/features/rivers/Cell-based Networks.md`.

 ## Waterfalls